 party to escape the monsters drasticly oversized melee range and flee to

-The third and most popular way is sleep.
+and most popular way is sleep.
 At level 25 RDM learn sleep and so

 unless someone damages the monster, it will typically stay asleep for a long